Independent Lifetime Mortgage Specialists

-We are completely independent brokers who specialise in providing equity release lifetime mortgages.
+We are completely independent brokers who specialise in providing lifetime mortgages.

-We will take as much time as required to fully understand your individual requirements and circumstances, so that we are able to provide you with the best options for you.
+We will take as much time as required to fully understand your individual requirements and circumstances, so that we are able to provide you with the lifetime mortgage facility that best suits your requirements.

 With 35 years’ experience in the finance sector, Jerry has a wealth of expertise and specialises in lifetime mortgages and bridging finance.

-Working closely together, Jerry and Lyndsey focus on providing professional and friendly advice on the best lifetime mortgage options available in the market to meet your specific needs.
+Jerry focuses on providing professional and friendly advice on the best lifetime mortgage options available in the market to meet your specific needs.

 First Stage - We will ask each other questions

 - We want to know all about your individual circumstances, requirements and what you are looking to achieve now and for the long term.

 - We will thoroughly answer all the questions that you have